aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/queries-and-connections/how-to-get-odata-connection-information/_index.md

 ## **Get OData Connection Information**

-There might be cases where developers need to extract OData information from the Excel file.
-Aspose.Cells provides the [**Workbook.GetDataMashup()**](https://reference.aspose.com/cells/cpp/aspose.cells/workbook/getdatamashup/) property which returns the DataMashup information present in the Excel file.
-This information is represented by the [**DataMashup**](https://reference.aspose.com/cells/cpp/aspose.cells.querytables/datamashup/) class.
-The [**DataMashup**](https://reference.aspose.com/cells/cpp/aspose.cells.querytables/datamashup/) class provides the [**GetPowerQueryFormulas()**](https://reference.aspose.com/cells/cpp/aspose.cells.querytables/datamashup/getpowerqueryformulas/) property that returns the [**PowerQueryFormulaCollection**](https://reference.aspose.com/cells/cpp/aspose.cells.querytables/powerqueryformulacollection/) collection.
-From the [**PowerQueryFormulaCollection**](https://reference.aspose.com/cells/cpp/aspose.cells.querytables/powerqueryformulacollection/), you can get access to [**PowerQueryFormula**](https://reference.aspose.com/cells/cpp/aspose.cells.querytables/powerqueryformula/) and [**PowerQueryFormulaItem**](https://reference.aspose.com/cells/cpp/aspose.cells.querytables/powerqueryformulaitem/).
+There might be cases where developers need to extract OData information from an Excel file.
+Aspose.Cells provides the `Workbook.GetDataMashup()` property, which returns the DataMashup information present in the Excel file.
+This information is represented by the **DataMashup** class.
+The **DataMashup** class provides the `GetPowerQueryFormulas()` property that returns a **PowerQueryFormulaCollection**.
+From the **PowerQueryFormulaCollection**, you can get access to **PowerQueryFormula** and **PowerQueryFormulaItem**.

 The following code snippet demonstrates the use of these classes to retrieve the OData information.

-The Source file used in the following code snippet is attached for your reference.
+The source file used in the following code snippet is attached for your reference.

 [Source File](96928098.xlsx)